 There is cancer in one or both eyes, but it has not spread to other parts of the eye or the tissues surrounding the eye.
 This stage may be sub-divided into five grades (A–E), depending on the size and position of the cancer and on whether there’s any damage to the eye.

 The cancer has spread outside the eye into surrounding tissue, or to other parts of the body.

 This depends on the number, position and size of the tumours in the eye.
-The aim of treatment is firstly to get rid of the cancer and secondly to try to keep the sight in the eye.
+The aim of treatment is to first get rid of the cancer, and secondly to try to keep the sight in the eye.
 Some treatments may cause changes to the vision in the affected eye.
 Your child’s specialist will talk to you about the possible risks as well as the advantages of the treatment.